A Complete Guide to Moving to Nashville

 With more people moving to Nashville, that means more people on the roads.
 So at times, traffic can be rough getting around town.
 But truth be told, Nashville does not have a pleasant rush hour, and it’s not as bad as the worst traffic indexes in the country.
 Monday through Friday, drivers can expect to encounter traffic jams between 7 a.m. to 9 a.m. and 4 p.m. to 6 p.m.

 Besides driving, using Nashville Public Transportation is also available.
 The WeGo Public Transit is the primary way that people travel around on public transport.
 It costs $2 per ride and has more than 50 routes stretching out across the entire city, including the Gulch, Germantown, Midtown, Music Row, West End, and The Nations.
-Discounts are offered for passengers under the age of 19 and over the age of 65.
+Discounts are offered for passengers under the age of 19 and over 65.
 Kids under 4 years old can ride for free.

 Most of the buses in Nashville go into operation at 5:30 a.m. and run into the evening, although the exact times vary depending on the route.